Solas (Dragon Age): Inquisition

+Solas' bald visage become associated with that of an egg or egghead by Dragon Age fandom.
 Patricia Hernandez of Kotaku was fascinated by the plot twist in the post-credit scene of Inquisition which reveals his true identity.
 She observed that the reveal was a subject of intense discussion by Dragon Age fandom on social media at the time.
 She concludes that "the ending is a cliffhanger, and a damn good one at that".
 Kat Brewster from IGN called Solas "the dear elven pal we love to hate and hate to love", and his reveal "true BioWare trickery".
-His bald visage would become associated with that of an egg or egghead by Dragon Age fandom.
+Hayes Madsen, for Inverse, thought the Fen'Harel reveal was an "emotionally crushing twist" and that "suddenly, so many details from across the game start to make sense" since there were "many signs that something wasn't quite right with Solas".
+Madsen commented that what makes Solas' plan to destroy the Veil "especially harrowing" is that the character "doesn't reveal his plan with glee, but rather solemn despair".
+Madsen also opined that the character has "some of the biggest character development" in the game as Solas fails "to hold everyone at arm's length" and instead builds "an attachment to the Inquisitor and other party members".